UPDATE – 10/24/2017

 – Gütermann Poly thread in Rust (two spools)

-- I had to buy twice as much of the liquid lame as I normally would have because the back side of the fabric was of course black and Zuul’s dress is metallic on both sides.
+- I had to buy twice as much of the liquid lamé as I normally would have because the back side of the fabric was of course black and Zuul’s dress is metallic on both sides.
 It’s also a black/gold lamé in the pics, not a bright cheap looking gold lamé.
 A lot of people use the cheap looking stuff. —-If you use the one sided, double up your inner fabric pieces.

 I drafted the pattern for this dress myself using the measurements provided to me by the customer.
 The following graphic depicts how I roughly drew the patterns out.